nickdeis/drizzle-transaction-context/README.md

 Implicit and execution scoped transactions/savepoints for [drizzle-orm](https://github.com/drizzle-team/drizzle-orm).

+- Supports everything drizzle supports, with accurate types
+- Includes a safe mode for migrating over existing codebases
+- Has method decorators for AOP/Service based design patterns

 Useful for keep transactions from blocking across functions/files/services.

 Uses `node:async_hooks`, so this works in bun/deno/node (recommend that you use node 24+ for improved performance)